blahberi/Yandi-Parazi/README.md

 ```

 > [!NOTE]
-> Notice how the decorator can also have dependencies and the framework will automatically resolve them the same way the default service factory works.
+> Notice how the decorator can also have dependencies and the framework will automatically resolve them the same way it resolves dependencies for regular services.

 # Extending
 ## Custom Lifetime Managers